Everything PR News

 5. Failing to Measure Campaign Effectiveness

 One of the biggest mistakes is failing to track and measure campaign success.
-Without clear performance metrics, brands cannot determine whether the campaign delivered return on investment or what to change in future campaigns.
+Without clear performance metrics, brands cannot determine whether the campaign delivered return on investment or what to change next time.

 Why it is a mistake.
 Without monitoring performance, brands are operating blind.
 The excitement of working with influencers is not the value.
 The value is in analyzing results and understanding impact on brand awareness, engagement, sales, and ROI.